-. . . so let’s enter the Orphan Black expanded universe, kicked off by a six-issue comic miniseries from IDW.
+In February 2015, IDW began its Orphan Black comic enterprise by releasing a six-issue miniseries.
 Each issue focuses on a specific clone, and while sharing plot details with televised episodes, the creators also provide added information from character backgrounds.
-I waited until IDW released the entire series in trade paperback format, so a few revelations first shared here had been revealed on-air as well.
-We meet for the first time Veera Souminen, who’ll star in an upcoming five-issue miniseries, Orphan Black: Helsinki, as well as joining the show during Season Four.
-Hopefully, this indicates that future comic ventures will provide fresh story arcs that stand alone.
+I waited until IDW released the entire series in trade paperback format, so a few revelations first shared here had been revealed on-air to me already.
+We meet for the first time, Veera Souminen, who stars in the later five-issue miniseries, Orphan Black: Helsinki, as well as having joined the show during Season Four.

 Graeme Manson, John Fawcett, and Jody Houser handled the writing while Szymon Kudranski, Alan Quah, Cat Staggs, Wayne Nichols supplied art with colorists Mat Lopes and Chris Fenoglio.
 Other than for Graeme Manson, I knew nothing about the writers.
 I was a bit more familiar with the writers, though.
 Kudranski’s familiar through his work with Spawn and Detective Comics, Staggs from her Smallville covers, and I’ve heard about Quah’s efforts on Vampire Diaries.
 Often details blur together or remain undeveloped, and critics have cited the “too many cooks” rule when voicing their disappointment.
 The point, however, is character expansion, a task not easily achieved via television due to that medium’s limitations.
 Cat Stagg’s cover portraits are lovely, and overall, the artists involved with each issue stand united stylistically, choosing to present impressionistic images rather than direct representations.
 How appropriate given Orphan Black’s conspiratorial nature.